"We were chosen, not for our virtue, but for our might. Our brilliance. Our ruthlessness."

 "His ideal is constant, shifting struggle, where species of every sort live and die at each others’ throats, till only the most vicious survive—or something stronger comes along."

 Dragon of Life, Greenscale personifies the phrase "survival of the fittest".
 To his mind, civilization is the subversion of nature, which should always be expressed in its purest form - kill or be killed.
 The forests that grow under his power are filled with relentless predation and unstoppable wildlife, usually at the same time.
 Those who find themselves lost in his woods are often forced to become a feral beast themselves just to survive, until they can find themselves killing their own families without realizing it.
 His cult, the Aelfwar, is really only the noble house of the High Elves who support his cause to tear down all remnants of civilization.
 True to his nature, Greenscale cares nothing for his followers, but instead is only interested in creating a world choked by the deadliest of jungles and where living minute to minute is the greatest of accomplishments.
-The first of the dragons to die.
+The first of the dragons to die(of course another much kinder Dragon of Life named Tasuil takes his place as avatar of the Blood Storm of the Plane of Life).

 Wild Child: What people become if they find themselves lost in the woods.